PatrickAlphaC/fund-me-fcc/README.md

 This is part of the FreeCodeCamp Solidity & Javascript Blockchain Course.

+*It has been recently updated to work with Goerli instead of Rinkeby/Kovan.*

 *[⌨️ (03:31:55) Lesson 4: Remix Fund Me](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=12715s)*

 ## Getting Started